 - A higher priority task came up so the work order was put aside

-It is difficult to measure or control your maintenance backlog without enterprise asset management software.
-EAM software can help you keep track of pending work orders and ensure that they are closed as needed.
-The system may even send you reminders when work orders are overdue.
+It is difficult to measure or control your maintenance backlog without a computerized maintenance management system (CMMS) or enterprise asset management (EAM) software.
+CMMS/EAM software can help you keep track of pending work orders and ensure that they are closed as needed.
+The system can even send you reminders when work orders are overdue.

 Maintenance managers can also generate reports that display long overdue work orders and then determine how they will control the backlog.
-Being able to easily share backlog statistics with enterprise asset management software enables managers to make more meaningful decisions and take action to improve the situation.
+Being able to easily share backlog statistics with maintenance management software enables managers to make more informed decisions and take action to improve the situation.

-Managing your maintenance backlog involves getting your planning and scheduling right.
-With the help of enterprise asset management software, you can set objectives and priorities, establish responsibilities, measure and review performance, and audit the process.
-Contact DPSI today to set up a free trial of our maintenance software.
+In order to reduce maintenance backlog, it’s imperative to develop an effective planning and scheduling process.
+With the help of CMMS/EAM software, you can set objectives and priorities, establish responsibilities, measure performance and audit the process.
+Contact DPSI today to learn more about our maintenance management software products and services, or sign up for a free trial below.